f4pga/f4pga-arch-defs/README.md

      generally are not able to able to generate the **exact** model of many FPGA routing interconnects, but this is a pretty close.

- * `XXX/arch/primitives/` - The primitives that make up the iCE40.
-These
-   are generally used inside the tiles.
+ * `XXX/arch/primitives/` - The primitives that make up the architecture.
+These are generally used inside the tiles.

  * `XXX/tiles/` - The tiles found in the architecture.